-All recipients and subrecipients must forgo any profit or management fee.
+All recipients and subrecipients (including any for-profit organizations) must forgo any profit or management fee.

-Applicants are permitted to submit proposals (each with a separate application) for multiple projects under this solicitation.
 OVC welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any other organization(s) must be proposed as subrecipient(s) ("subgrantees").
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire program.
+Any others must be proposed as subrecipients (subgrantees).
+The applicant must be the entity with primary responsibility for carrying out the award, including administering the funding and managing the conferences in their entirety.
+Only one application per lead applicant will be considered; however, an entity may be proposed as a subrecipient in multiple proposals.